bsmith89/strain-corr/doc/manuscript/manuscript.md

 high-engraftment strains, in particular any that might result in disparate impacts on host health.
 We therefore examined the unshared gene content in order to identify plausible physiological differences (Supplementary Table S3).
-Strikingly, strain-9 had 12 genes annotated as related to antimicrobial resistance, suggesting potential resistance to 17 different antibiotics, while strain-6 had none.
+Strain-9 had 12 genes annotated as related to antimicrobial resistance, suggesting potential resistance to 17 different antibiotics, while strain-6 had none.
 Among gene co-occurrence clusters, one (labeled clust-861) is also found only in